GR 14 (Portugal)

-In Portugal, the route is designated from the Atlantic coast at Vila Nova de Gaia in Oporto eastward to the Spanish border.
-Generally the path follows the course of the River Douro, though remaining slightly to the south of the river and at substantially greater altitudes, rising to almost 900m as against the approximately 150m of the upper Douro valley.
+In Portugal, the route is designated from the Atlantic coast at Vila Nova de Gaia in Porto eastward to the Spanish border.
+Generally the path follows the course of the Douro river, though remaining slightly to the south of the river and at substantially greater altitudes, rising to almost 900m as against the approximately 150m of the upper Douro valley.
 The extent to which the path is waymarked along the whole of its length is not clear.
 As of 2013, only the section in the municipality of Armamar is included in the list of GR footpaths in Portugal in the National Register of Walking Routes published by the body responsible for these, the Federação de Campismo e Montanhismo de Portugal, but there is evidence that it is also waymarked at least in the municipalities of Tabuaço, São João da Pesqueira (45 km) and Vila Nova de Foz Côa at the eastern end of the route.
 In those areas, the route follows well used tracks or quiet country roads, between small towns and villages where accommodation and food are readily available.
 River crossings on footpath sections are either by bridges (e.g. across the River Távora), or stepping stones (e.g. across the River Torto).
 In accordance with the name of the route, it frequently passes through vineyards.
 It descends to the Douro at Ferradosa in the São João da Pesqueira section.